Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences: Taylor domination for Poincaré-type recurrences

 O.Perron proved in \cite{perron1921summengleichungen} that this relation holds for a general recurrence of Poincaré type, but with an additional condition that $c_{d}+\psi_{d}\left(k\right)\neq0$ for all $k\in\N$.
-In \cite{pituk2002more} M.Pituk removed this restriction, and proved the following result.\end{definition} \begin{theorem}[Pituk's extension of Perron's Second Theorem, \cite{pituk2002more}] Let $\left\{ a_{k}\right\} _{k=0}^{\infty}$ be any solution to a recurrence relation ${\cal S}$ of Poincaré class ${\cal R}$.
-Then either $a_{k}=0$ for $k\gg1$ or
+In \cite{pituk2002more} M.Pituk removed this restriction, and proved the following result.